ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 - Mortality rate/life expectancy

 The below tables provide a simplified illustration of what is included in a Vivarium microsimulation.
-Both tables are based on a microsimulation of antenatal nutritional supplementation effects on birthweight and child-growth failure.
+Both tables are based on a microsimulation of antenatal nutritional supplementation effects on birthweight and child growth failure.

 .. image:: microsim_example_table_3.png